mpenning/ciscoconfparse2/README.md

 ### Cisco IOS Factory Usage

-CiscoConfParse has a special feature that abstracts common IOS / NXOS / ASA / IOS XR fields; at this time, it is only supported on those configuration types.
+CiscoConfParse has a special feature that abstracts common IOS / NXOS / ASA / IOS XR fields; at this time, it is only useful on IOS configurations.
 You will see factory parsing in CiscoConfParse code as parsing the configuration with `factory=True`.

+Factory parsing is still beta-quality and should be used at your own risk.

 ## Why